Azure/azure-devtestlab/README.md

 ## Azure Lab Services PowerShell Module

 [Az.LabServices](https://github.com/Azure/azure-devtestlab/tree/master/samples/ClassroomLabs/Modules/Library) is a PowerShell module to simplify the management of [Azure Lab Services](https://azure.microsoft.com/en-us/services/lab-services/).
 It provides composable functions to create, query, update and delete lab accounts, labs, VMs and Images.
 The source can be located under [/samples/ClassroomLabs/Modules/Library/](https://github.com/Azure/azure-devtestlab/tree/master/samples/ClassroomLabs/Modules/Library).
+>### Azure Lab Services April 2022 update (preview)
+>If you are using the update (with lab plans) the [Lab Services module](https://www.powershellgallery.com/packages/Az.LabServices/0.1.0) is available in the PowerShell gallery.
+There is a dedicated [Lab Services repository](https://github.com/Azure/LabServices) with samples for the updated modules and the improved service.

 ## Contributions